 Irritable bowel syndrome (IBS) is a common digestive disorder that causes abdominal pain, bloating, and changes in bowel habits.
 Though IBS doesn’t damage the digestive tract, the symptoms it causes affect daily life.
 The experts at Long Island Gastroenterology Specialists provide comprehensive care for irritable bowel syndrome, creating treatment plans that ease symptoms and improve quality of life.
-To get help for your irritable bowel syndrome, call the office in North Wantagh, South Wantagh, or Garden City, New York, or schedule online today.
+To get help for your irritable bowel syndrome, call the office in North Wantagh, or South Wantagh, New York, or schedule online today.

 Irritable bowel syndrome (IBS) is a functional gastrointestinal (GI) disorder that alters normal bowel function.
 A functional gastrointestinal disorder refers to conditions that cause digestive discomfort without damaging the GI tract.